 After the first 2 months of CBD treatment, 78.1–79.2% of participants reported improvements in anxiety symptoms.
 However, 15.3–19.5% of participants developed worse symptoms after CBD treatment.

 The authors of one 2020 article reviewed eight studies investigating CBD’s role in treating various anxiety disorders.

 However, the studies showed considerable variation in CBD doses, ranging from 6-400 mg per dose.
-This variation highlights the need for more high-quality, large-scale clinical trials to help establish standardized dosing and clinical usage guidelines for CBD therapy.
+This variation highlights the need for more high quality, large-scale clinical trials to help establish standardized dosing and clinical usage guidelines for CBD therapy.

-As previously mentioned, researchers and healthcare professionals have yet to establish standardized dosing recommendations for CBD therapy.
+Researchers and healthcare professionals have yet to establish standardized dosing recommendations for CBD therapy.

-In a 2019 study, researchers found that 300–600 mg of CBD significantly reduced anxiety symptoms in 57 adult males.
+In a 2019 study, researchers found 300–600 mg of CBD significantly reduced anxiety symptoms in 57 adult males.